 Let's face it.
 Some dusters are better than others.
 Instead of reaching for the classic feather duster that just spreads the dust around your home, grab a microfiber cloth.
 Microfiber cloths actually collect the dust.
 These can be found almost anywhere.
-Even the Dollar Tree carries microfiber cloths.
+Even Dollar Tree carries microfiber cloths.
 Invest in several so that when you dust, you're actually dusting.

 Dust From Top to Bottom

 Now that you've got the right dusting supplies, start at the top and work your way down.
-You can attach a microfiber cloth to long pole and use it to dust around the tops of the walls and the bathroom fans in your home.
+You can attach a microfiber cloth to a long pole and use it to dust around the tops of the walls and the bathroom fans in your home.
 This works best because any dust that falls will be wiped up as you work your way down.

 Start with a Microfiber Mop